Sivhaun/Alexa-recruiting-skill/README.md

-this application is from hackapolloza as a rectuiting skill that talks a user through the application process
+This application is from hackapolloza as a rectuiting skill that talks a user through the application process.

+test test change